cepthomas/Nebulua/docs/writing_scripts.md

 Almost all errors are considered fatal as they are usually things the user needs to fix before continuing such as script syntax errors.
 They are logged, written to the CLI, and then the application exits.

+Internally, time is in units of `tick`.
+This is unwieldy for scripts so helpers are provided.
+Note that `tick` is a plain integer so normal algebraic operations (`+` `-` etc) can be performed on them.

+All volumes in the script are numbers in the range of 0.0 -> 1.0.
+These are mapped to standard midi values downstream.
+If the script uses out of range values, they are constrained and a warning is issued.

 ## Imports